 The Missouri Valley offers Bonus Points for wins over players in the top 60.
 We publish this list once a month.
 Please see Regulation 44 in the Junior Circuit Regulations for more information on how Bonus Points work.

-For any additional questions please contact Nikki Chambers, Program Manager at email@example.com or Marissa Brown-Director of Community Tennis at firstname.lastname@example.org.
+For any additional questions please contact Noah Bortnick, Manager of Junior Competition, at firstname.lastname@example.org or Marissa Brown, Director of Community Tennis, at email@example.com.